The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Summary and discussion

 The fit parameters are $\mathcal{N}=0.036\text{ GeV}^{-2},\ Q_b=0.331\text{ GeV},\ Q_c=0.220\text{ GeV}$.\footnote{Allowing the exponent of $(k_\perp/Q_b)\to(k_\perp/Q_b)^a$ to vary as well, we obtain a statistically more significant fit with $\mathcal{N}=0.029\text{ GeV}^{-2},\ a=0.901,\ Q_b=0.333\text{ GeV},\ Q_c=0.232\text{ GeV}$, albeit at the cost of an additional parameter.} This fit does not apply beyond $k_\perp \sim 1$~GeV.

 The gluon Sivers function in this model exhibits a peak (at $k_\perp>Q_b$) at a transverse momentum scale typical of the quarks in the proton.
 This is unlike the parameterization of $xf_{1T}^{\perp}(x,k_\perp)$ by D'Alesio {\it et al.}~\cite{DAlesio:2015fwo} which is a Gaussian, and has its maximum at $k_\perp = 0$.
 The peak obtained in our model resembles the one found in saturation models of the Odderon~\cite{Yao:2018vcg} albeit its physical origin in our purely perturbative computation of three gluon exchange is rather different.
-The forward matrix element, in the proton, of the {\em eikonal} dipole operator for reversed helicity, involves orbital angular momentum (OAM) transfer to the sources of the soft gluons.
-The peak of $xf_{1T}^{\perp}(x,k_\perp)$ corresponds to the scale where the transfer of OAM is most efficient.
+The forward matrix element, in the proton, of the {\em eikonal} dipole operator for reversed helicity, involves orbital angular momentum (OAM) of the sources of the soft gluons: despite the fact that the eikonal dipole operator conserves the helicities of the individual quarks, a proton helicity flip is possible due to non-vanishing overlap of quark configurations which differ by their orbital angular momentum.
+The peak of $xf_{1T}^{\perp}(x,k_\perp)$ corresponds to the scale where the transfer of OAM between initial and final proton state is most efficient.
 Numerically, for the model LCwf used here the peak occurs at about $k_\perp \simeq 0.5$~GeV where the magnitude of $xf_{1T}^{\perp}(x,k_\perp)$ is $(4-5)\times 10^{-3}$~GeV$^{-2}$, assuming $\alpha_s=0.25$.
+While a comprehensive quantitative analysis of uncertainties is beyond the scope of this paper, we do recall that ${\cal O}(\alpha_s)$ perturbative corrections to the non-perturbative three quark LCwf could increase the magnitude of the gluon Sivers function at $x=x_0=0.1$ by up to a factor of two.
+Rescaling the coupling changes $xf_{1T}^{\perp}(x,k_\perp)$ at that initial $x_0$ by a factor of $\alpha_s^2$.
+Lastly, variation of the LC quark model wave function from exponential to power law, both constrained by proton form factors, was found to modify the Sivers function by factors of up to 1.5.

 For small $k_\perp$ we obtain a logarithmic singularity of the Sivers function rather than power-law decay~\cite{Yao:2018vcg} or approach to a finite constant~\cite{DAlesio:2015fwo}.
-Hence, there could be potentially significant contributions from small, non-perturbative transverse momentum imbalances to charm single spin asymmetries (which are also sensitive to parton shower effects and to transverse momentum acquired in parton fragmentation~\cite{Zheng:2014vka,Cassar:2025vdp,Caucal:2025zkl}).
-We intend to investigate open charm production more quantitatively in the future.
+Hence, there could be potentially significant contributions from small, non-perturbative transverse momentum imbalances to charm single spin asymmetries.
+These would also be sensitive to parton shower effects and to transverse momentum acquired in parton fragmentation~\cite{Zheng:2014vka, Boer:2022njw,Cassar:2025vdp,Caucal:2025zkl}.
+The resulting joint resummation framework is known to kinematically constrain small-$x$ radiations \cite{Beuf:2014uia,Caucal:2022ulg}, which would be important and interesting not only for quantitative phenomenology on single spin asymmetries for open charm at the EIC but also in view of the qualitative features of the gluon Sivers function found here.

 The BFKL evolution of the spin dependent Odderon in this model generates an anomalous dimension of its power-law tail.
 At high $k_\perp \gtrsim 1.5$~GeV we find that $xf_{1T}^{\perp}(x,k_\perp) \sim k_\perp^{-4\gamma(Y)}$, with $\gamma(Y)\simeq 0.8$ at $Y \equiv \log x_0/x = 1/\alpha_s$.
 Also, given the above initial condition, we observe that the magnitude of the perturbative small-$r$ tail of the BFKL spin-dependent Odderon $\calO_S(Y,r_\perp)$ increases with $Y$ as $Y \to 1/\alpha_s$.
 The non-forward, spin-{\em in}dependent dipole Odderon amplitude off the proton also increases with decreasing $x$ if a gluon is added into the three quark wave function~\cite{Dumitru:2022ooz}.
 Asymptotically, the BFKL resummed Odderon amplitudes are expected to be (at most) independent of energy~\cite{Kovchegov:2003dm}.